-When King was fifteen he left his loving parents and headed to Morehouse College.
-Yes, at fifteen Martin Luther King, Jr. went to college.
+When Dr. King was 15, he left his loving parents and headed to Morehouse College.
+Yes, at 15, Martin Luther King, Jr. went to college.
 This was common in the segregated South where bright young people often completed high school at an early age.
-We are in the presence of fifteen year olds constantly here at OES.
-We are aware that there is a developmental continuum for fifteen year olds and all fifteen year olds are not the same.
-So, we may not be surprised to hear that then Morehouse president Benjamin E. Mays said King was “not brilliant”.
-King was an average student that did not understand the value of applying himself until the end of his collegiate career.
+We are in the presence of 15-year-olds constantly here at OES.
+We are aware that there is a developmental continuum for 15-year-olds and all 15-year-olds are not the same.
+So, we may not be surprised to hear that then Morehouse president Benjamin E. Mays said Dr. King was “not brilliant.”
+Dr. King was an average student who did not understand the value of applying himself until the end of his collegiate career.

-After doing an average job as a student at Morehouse, King moved onto seminary because he felt it was his legacy to be a preacher.
-Clayborne Carson offers this vivid insight into nineteen-year-old Martin’s experience at Crozer Seminary:
+After doing an average job as a student at Morehouse, Dr. King moved on to seminary because he felt it was his legacy to be a preacher.
+Clayborne Carson offers this vivid insight into 19-year-old Dr. King's experience at Crozer Seminary:

 King evidently wishing to break with the relaxed attitude he had had toward his Morehouse studies, he quickly immersed himself in Crozer’s intellectual environment.
 He later recalled struggling to avoid affirming racial stereotypes: “If I were a minute late to class, I was almost morbidly conscious of it and sure that everyone noticed it.
 Rather than be thought of as always laughing, I’m afraid I was grimly serious for a time.
 I had a tendency to overdress, to keep my room spotless, my shoes perfectly shined, and my clothes immaculately pressed.”